 How we identify SEN

 Learners can fall behind in school for lots of reasons.
-They may have been absent from school, they may have attended lots of different schools and not had a consistent opportunity to learn.
-They may not speak English very well or at all.
 At Northgate Primary School we are committed to ensuring that all learners have access to learning opportunities and for those who are at risk of not learning, we will intervene.
 This does not mean that all vulnerable learners have SEN. Only those with a learning difficulty that requires special educational provision will be identified as having SEN.

 Assessing SEN at Northgate Primary School

 Class teacher, support staff, parents/carers and the learner themselves will be first to notice a difficulty with learning.